Thomas Moody (colonial officer): Aide-de-camp (1797–1821)

 Moody served as aide-de-camp to Sir James Leith, who was Governor of Barbados from May 1815 to October 1816, and as Superintendent of the Crown Plantations in Guadeloupe.
 Moody named his son James Leith Moody after Leith, of whom he was an admirer.
 Thomas was involved in the successful Invasion of Guadeloupe (1815), for which he was subsequently knighted, in 1820, by Louis XVIII, in the Order of Military Merit.
-He was permitted by George IV to wear the Cross of the Order whilst in Britain, but not to use the title 'Sir'.
+He was permitted by George IV to wear the Cross of the Order, but not to use the title 'Sir'.
 In 1816, Moody was responsible for the transfer of Africans, whom the Royal Navy had rescued from slave-ships since the abolition of the slave-trade, to the Crown estates in Guadeloupe, where they were to be employed as apprentices.

 Moody knew that the rescued Africans made an 'extremely useful' contribution to the British Empire.
-Moody witnessed the Barbados slave-rebellions of September and October 1816 that he described as an attempt 'by the mass of the slaves... to gain independence'.
-Moody received the rank of Major in the British Army for his services in conflicts in the West Indies.
+Moody witnessed the Barbados slave-rebellions of September and October 1816, which he described as an attempt 'by the mass of the slaves... to gain independence': and he during September 1816 endorsed a request that the Prince Regent 'recommend in the strongest manner to the local authorities in the respective colonies, to carry into effect every measure which may tend to promote the moral and religious improvement, as well as the comfort and happiness of the negroes'.
+Moody contended that blacks ought to be treated without partiality to whites.

+Moody received the rank of Major in the Royal Engineers for his services in the West Indies.
 Moody then served as aide-de-camp to both the President of Tortola; and to Stapleton Cotton, 1st Viscount Combermere, who was Governor of Barbados from 1817 to 1820, after whom Moody named one of his sons.
 Moody was described by Stapleton Cotton, 1st Viscount Combermere in a letter from the same to Sir Robert Wilmot Horton that be dated 15 December 1821, as '[a] very intelligent person, and having been employed in various situations, these gave him opportunities of acquiring a thorough knowledge of the local details, etc. of those islands and Colonies [the West Indies], and a great deal of useful information may be collected from him'.

-Moody contended that blacks ought to be treated without partiality to whites.
-Moody by 1816 owned estates in Barbados, in Tortola, and in The Guianas: but he freed his and his wife's slaves without claiming any of the offered compensation except for one enslaved person, who was of British Guiana, whom he had trained to be a comptroller.
+Moody surveyed Berbice, including the Berbice River and Canje River in The Guianas, during 1820.
+Moody owned estates in Barbados, in Tortola, and in The Guianas: but he freed his and his wife's slaves without claiming any of the offered compensation except for one enslaved person, who was of British Guiana, whom he had trained to be a comptroller.